g30elipse/dataStructures_CPP/README.md

 ## Contents:
 1. *linkedList.cpp*
-Linked List with multiple functions.
+Linked List with multiple functions

 2. *bitM.cpp*
 Bit Manipulation Techniques

 3. *bst.cpp*
-Binary Search Tree
+Binary Search Tree (insert, delete and traversal operations)

 4. *isBST.cpp*
 Checks if the given binary tree is a Binary Search Tree or not